HP Pavilion x360: Review

 HP Pavilion x360

 The 43 Wh battery on this laptop is standard for its price range.
-In spite of the manufacturer’s claims that the gadget has a backup time of more than 8 hours, I was only able to get about 5 or 6 hours of use out of it under typical conditions.
+Despite the manufacturer’s claims that the gadget has a backup time of more than 8 hours, I could only get about 5 or 6 hours of use out of it under typical conditions.
 This included primarily web browsing and movie streaming.
 The use of Excel may vary depending on the individual.
 The Intel network chip gives the laptop wireless Internet access via WiFi 6E and Bluetooth 5.2.
 Finally, the laptop features a quick and precise fingerprint sensor built right in, so it’s a breeze to authenticate yourself.

 Doodling and drawing